leowu82/mcs_martian-life/README.md

 - **Question**: Given a fixed mass budget, is it better to maximize Solar Power (Generation) or Battery Buffer (Storage)?
 - **Hypothesis**: Due to the stochastic nature of storms, Storage > Generation.
 Bringing more batteries will yield higher survival rates than more solar panels.
 - **Implementation**: Reduced Solar Capacity to fund a massive Battery Bank increase.

+### Hypothesis 3: The Substrate Resilience Test
+- **Question**: prioritize high-yield hydroponics (plants grow in water) or resilient soil-based (plants grow in Martian regolith mixed with compost) farming when facing unreliable power supply?
+- **Hypothesis**: "Despite lower daily food production, Soil-Based farming will result in a higher survival rate than Hydroponics because its passive moisture retention prevents catastrophic crop die-offs during power failures"
+- **Implementation**: Reduced Crop Production Rate by 20% but improved Crop Drought Resistance (Decay Rate reduced from 0.3 to 0.05).

 ## Phase 3: Results & Conclusions